smhurf/lewagon_challenges/02-Data-Toolkit/02-Data-Sourcing/03-Text-Extraction-with-Regex/README.md

  3. Prepare a **dictionary** where we will save our data
  4. **Iterate** over each receipt
     - *Find the data* we want with a regex
-    - *Add thoses data* to our dictionary
+    - *Add the data* to our dictionary
  5. Create a **dataframe** from this dictionary

 ### 1. Read the receipt text file